PelleLille/hsl-docs/data.rst

 .. function:: GetDSNHeader(name, [skip_decode = false])

   Same as GetHeader except it works on attached DSN messages.
+The name is not case sensitive.

   :param string name: the header
   :param boolean skip_decode: if decoding should be skipped (return raw)